 In order to do email personalization right, marketers must think beyond the first name address.
 Personalization doesn’t mean sending a completely unique message to every person; it means using data to inform what you send to whom.

 One way marketers have personalized emails is segmenting clients into lists based on customers’ demographics, location, previous purchases, or browsing history.

 But segmentation is only a part of personalization.
 True email personalization can include product recommendations, birthdays, weather, interests and search history.
 Instead of focusing purely on the segment, 1-to-1 personalization focuses on the individual.
 Companies such as JetBlue send their users anniversary emails to celebrate when users first joined their email lists.
 Amazon sends shoppers product recommendations, featuring items related to past searches.
 If a section of the country will be hit with a blizzard, you can send emails featuring jackets and boots in your store.
 When machine learning is applied, your personalized email program can move beyond the segments to cater to the individual.

 Personalized Product Recommendations

 Product recommendations are a great way for companies to further engage users and encourage future sales, while upselling current clients.
 When they have the right data behind them, recommendations can higher in-session revenue and higher return rates.
-In fact, when customers show even minimal engagement with a recommendation, their eventual purchase rates spike by 70%.

 In addition to personalizing single elements of an experience, the contents and layout of an entire page can be personalized to reflect a visitor’s needs and intent.
 For sites like Amazon, for example, personalization is a huge revenue driver.
 Amazon features a vast selection of products, ranging from books to the Echo.
 Its users are also looking to accomplish widely varying tasks.